Entropy production in communication channels: Discussion

 In the main text we have also assumed that the output has ``no back-action'' onto the input, so they each obey LDB separately.
 This non-reciprocity approximates most real-world observable dynamics well~\cite{verley2014nobackaction}.
 However, strictly speaking, many systems violate this approximation when modeled at finer scales due to micro-reversibility and the consequent property that the \textit{entire system} obeys LDB~\cite{wolpert2023combining}.
-While they are less efficient than channels with no back-action, systems that obey LDB explicitly and exactly can implement communication in principle.
-The mathematics of the simplest such systems is analytically tractable.
-We present one such example in the Supplementary Information.

 For the purposes of these investigations, we have not considered the thermodynamic cost of the input encoding function and the output decoding function.
 However since different coding strategies (``codebooks'') would likely incur different thermodynamic costs, we suggest that future work should investigate their stochastic thermodynamics.
 Such analyses would naturally extend to investigations of the thermodynamic costs of different error-correcting codes.